mindginative/mindginative.github.io/content/post/domain-registrar-migration-from-godaddy-to-aws-route53-short-story.md

 The steps and screenshots were lacking some of the steps but you get the gist, yes?

-Who knows, 9 years from I'll move to another Domain Registrar, Google maybe ? we don't know but I'd hope it'll be easy as QR Code scanning.
+Who knows, 9 years from now I'll move to another Domain Registrar, Google?
+I don't know but I'd hope by then it'll be easy as QR Code scanning.

 Got questions, suggestions, found typos ? let me know.